 Throughout the 24 Weeks of Friday night juniors we will be running various competitions using different formats, for example: Betterball, Stableford and Medal.
 This will help participants to understand the different rules and how to play various competitions.
 The competitions will also count towards a yearly Order of Merit in order to add value to the Friday night sessions.
-The winner of which will be announced at the yearly Junior Presentation evening on Saturday 10th November along with other prizes.
+The winner of which will be announced at the yearly Junior Presentation evening in November along with other prizes.

 Sadly not everything can be catered for within the Saturday sessions, which makes the Friday night attendance extremely important.
 As well as competitions and skills tests we will also be running on course sessions in order to help the juniors expand their knowledge of different situations on the golf course.
 This course management is designed to help the juniors experience how to get around the course and make them into more complete golfers.